 Grey Ragdolls exhibit this pointed coloration, often with darker grey accents that enhance their striking appearance.

-The Grey Ragdoll is also known for its large, muscular build, which gives it a regal, sturdy appearance.
+The Grey Flully Ragdoll is also known for its large, muscular build, which gives it a regal, sturdy appearance.
 Male Grey Ragdolls can weigh between 15-20 pounds, while females are slightly smaller, typically weighing between 10-15 pounds.

 Their ears are medium-sized and their eyes are large, oval, and bright blue, giving a contrast to their grey fur.
 The legs of the Grey Ragdoll are medium in length, strong, and well-boned, with the hind legs slightly longer than the front, and Their tail is long.